erikdao/sparse-detector/README.md

 This section contains the log of the works that I have done in this project.
 I'm trying to log my works as details as possible to help my future self in tracing back to any problems, directions I've tried.

+### March 26, 2022
+- We're on a cruise trip to Helsinki 😍🛳.
+- The run to verify if the replacement of `nn.MultiheadAttention` by the `SparseMultiheadAttention` works or not seems to confirm that it works.
+The losses and other metrics in both cases have close values and similar trend.
+- Next, we're going to conduct the first experiment with `sparsemax` as the activation function in the multi-head cross attention.
+To this end, we'll use the same settings as the baseline.

 ### March 25, 2022
 - We continue to test the custom `MultiheadAttention`.
 - We've add a `decoder_mha` parameter to the Transformer class allowing to specify which type of attention layer the model is going to use.
 By default, it's the `nn.MultiheadAttention`.
 We've also completed implementing the `SparseMultiheadAttention` which supports sparse activation function `sparsemax`.
 The implementation is similar (and *simplified*) to Pytorch's implementation.